-The marketing doctoral program seeks to prepare students to contribute to the marketing discipline via the discovery, development, and dissemination of knowledge.
+The University of Pittsburgh Katz Graduate School marketing doctoral program seeks to prepare students to contribute to the marketing discipline via the discovery, development, and dissemination of knowledge.

-The program is designed to equip students with the requisite theoretical background and methodological skills for successful scholarly careers at institutions of higher learning.
-The marketing group feels strongly that the apprenticeship model is the most efficacious approach to doctoral training and, to that end, students typically engage immediately in research projects with faculty.
+The PhD program is designed to equip students with the requisite theoretical background and methodological skills for successful scholarly careers at institutions of higher learning.
+The marketing faculty at Katz feel strongly that the apprenticeship model is the most efficacious approach to doctoral training and, to that end, students typically engage immediately in research projects with faculty.

-The marketing interest group offers four seminars that provide the theoretical core of marketing doctoral students' training.
+The University of Pittsburgh Katz Graduate School marketing PhD program offers 4 seminars that provide the theoretical core of students training.
 These seminars introduce the central conceptual and phenomenological aspects of the marketing field, as well as the methodological approaches employed in their examination.
 Since the field of marketing scholarship segments into consumer behavior, modeling, and marketing management, seminars are offered in each of these areas, plus a methodological and marketing theory seminar.

-A minimum of eight marketing and related courses are necessary to fulfill the requirements of a major in Marketing.
-In addition, a minimum of four research methodology courses are required from the list below, plus a course in microeconomics, is required.
+A minimum of 8 marketing and related courses are necessary to fulfill the requirements of a major in Marketing.
+In addition, a minimum of four research methodology courses are required from the list below, in addition to a course in microeconomics.

 - Analysis of Variance (PsyEd 2016–Statistical Methods III: Analysis of Variance)